Z-Kiss/Java_React_H2-Proman/README.md

 ## **Delete Board, Column, Cards**

 - You can Delete any Boards, Columns and Cards by clicking to the Icon.
-This change only happens on the Frontend if the sent DELETE Request response were OK.
+This change only happens on the Frontend if the sent, DELETE Request response were OK.

 # **Future plans**